montagejs/montage/README.md

 -   A Git client, and public SSH key.
 For details on installing Git and creating your key, see the setup guides on github.com.
 -   A local web server to serve Montage application.
 Montage applications can only be served from an HTTP address, not from a local file URL.
--   A recent stable release of Chrome or Safari.
+-   A recent stable release of Chrome, Safari or Firefox.

 ### Quick setup